VolkerMuehlhaus/gds2palace_ihp_sg13g2/README.md

 Author of this design: https://ieeexplore.ieee.org/author/37535797800

 For the simulation shown below, port 1 was excited at a frequency of 93 GHz.
 Simulation took ~ 4 minutes for that one excitation at one frequency.
+Visualization of results was done using Paraview.

 ![butler 1](./doc/png/butler1.png)